zagui440s/personalCP/11-DS-Algorithms/11-technical-interview-demo/README.md

 ## TLO's (Terminal Learning Objectives)

-- Learn and able to apply the basic whiteboarding problem strategy.
+- N/A This will not be evaluated in Code Platoon

 ## ELO's (Enabling Learning Objectives)

+- Familiarity with the leetcode platform
+- Learn and able to apply whiteboarding problem strategies.
 - Can explain what the interviewer is looking for in a technical interview and what we are being evaluated on in a technical interview.